7 Best Lookouts in Blackheath (That You Can Drive To)

 Launch ramp at Mount Blackheath

-It’s a fantastic spot, with several vantage points, a picnic area, toilet facilities, a parking area and a purpose-built launch ramp for hang gliders.
+The spot features several vantage points, a picnic area, toilet facilities, parking, and even a purpose-built launch ramp for hang gliders, making it well worth a visit.

 2. Hargraves Lookout

-The Hargraves Lookout is another gem in the same area and can be accessed by driving on Shipley Road until the very end, where you will see a small car parking area.
+Hargraves Lookout is another gem in the same area, accessible by following Shipley Road to its very end, where you’ll find a small parking area.

-This lookout has recently been upgraded with new vantage areas, picnic facilities, a unisex toilet and wheelchair access.
-You will also find a short walking trail leading to the southern tip of the headland.
+This lookout has recently been upgraded with new vantage points, picnic facilities, a unisex toilet, and wheelchair access.
+There’s also a short walking trail that leads to the southern tip of the headland.

 Hargraves Lookout